 Despite being sparsely populated, in 2017 New Mexico had 18.5 traffic fatalities for every 1,000 people, which placed the state in the top 5 nationally.
 Additionally, New Mexico ranks 5th in reckless driving, 12th for speeding and 10th for the most drunk driving arrests, all raising general concerns about the hazards of driving here.
 In recent years, close to half of all traffic fatalities involved alcohol.
 If you’re planning a trip through the Land of Enchantment, here are 5 dangerous roads in New Mexico you’ll want to avoid.

 #5 U.S. Route 550: Redesign Comes Up Short

-Starting just north of Albuquerque, the state’s largest city, and stretching 175 miles to the Colorado border is U.S. 550, one of the most dangerous roads in New Mexico.
+Starting just north of Albuquerque and stretching 175 miles to the Colorado border is U.S. 550, one of the most dangerous roads in New Mexico.
 This corridor is a frequent commuter and regional roadway that was converted from State Route 44, originally a two-lane roadway with an unsavory reputation for fatal car accidents.
 To improve traffic safety, Route 550 was recently upgraded to 4 lanes.
 However, as a cost-cutting measure the median was left as a paved 6-foot wide area with rumble strips and no barriers.